First, select the relevant asset. You are then presented with a 3D model of the asset (if available) and a list of the work orders.

 - Filter options to specify the criteria for the work orders in the list

-# Creating a scope
+Create a scope

 Click Add scope + to access the data.
 You can also add a New scope and apply your filters to the data.

-To save a list as a favorite, click More options icon, and select Add to favorites.
+To save a list as a favorite, click More options and select Add to favorites.
 Note: your favorite lists are only visible to you.

-You can create a list of work orders and click on Suggestions tab to see the suggestions for the selected scope.
+Suggestions tab to see the suggestions for the selected scope.

 To see what settings are available to generate suggestions on, click the tool icon next to the heading.
 The panel that opens lists the different suggestions settings available to you.

 To approve adding or removing a work order from your scope based on suggestions, simply click on the work order.
-You will be prompted to approve the suggestion, and then presented with the changes in a new window where you confirm or discard your changes.
+You will be prompted to approve the suggestion and then presented with the changes in a new window where you confirm or discard your changes.

 The work order is then moved as requested.